I've returned from the dead and I apologize for keeping the readers waiting.

 "I said I was sorry.
 I begged you not to go.
 Oh, I hate you."
 Katsuo's voice wavered near the end.
 It sounded like the blond was going to cry, but his grip on the brunette's neck tightened."I hate you."
 Katsuo's voice grew in volume.
 "I hate you!"
 Misaki held onto the blond for dear life afraid to fall and afraid of the blond.

 "You're going to pay, Misaki," Katsuo vowed.
 "If you think I was nasty before just you wait.
 I'll make you hate me.
-I'll shove that little bit of compassion you have for me and shove it right back down your throat.
+I'll take that little bit of compassion you have for me and shove it right back down your throat.
 Until you disappear nothing will be okay."
 Katsuo's breathing evened out.
 The shaking subsided and he let his eyes harden.
 Nothing but hate could be found in those brown eyes.

 The anger seemed to disappear as tranquility washed over Katsuo.